ldijkman/Arduino_Plant_Watering_System/README.md

 DS3231 RTC RealTimeClock

 start time end time let plants sleep at night, no watering at night

+start watering on average startvalue in % of 2 Capacitive Moisture Sensors

 timed duration of watering